swarpatel/Tiktok-Project/README.md

 The scatter plot shows that there is a positive correlation, indicating that opinion videos with higher view counts also tend to have more likes, although the density of points is lower compared to the overall dataset.

+# Case Study

+You are a data professional at TikTok.
+The current project is reaching its midpoint; a project proposal, Python coding work, and exploratory data analysis have all been completed.

+The team has reviewed the results of the exploratory data analysis and the previous executive summary the team prepared.
+You received an email from Orion Rainier, Data Scientist at TikTok, with your next assignment: determine and conduct the necessary hypothesis tests and statistical analysis for the TikTok classification project.